bugglejuice/web-dev-hw/README.md

 -Created a basic HTML page.
 -Published to Github and made pages live.
 -Began Planning for final big site and home of all assignments.

+##Assignment 04:  (06/3/22)

+-Created Poem and Bio pages with accompanying graphics.
+-Went way overboard on this one because I got an idea stuck in my head of how I wanted it to look -Published to Github.